Building date: 1832

 So Soon Forgotten", by E. C. P., Editor Democrat and Chronicle, Rochester Democrat and Chronicle, June 22, 1941.

 "The Cobblestone Houses of Upstate New York", compiled by Dorothy Wells Pease.
-Research done in collaboration with Hazed B. Jeffery, supplemented with material furnished by Carl F. Schmidt, 1941.
+Research done in collaboration with Hazel B. Jeffery, supplemented with material furnished by Carl F. Schmidt, 1941.
 Reference the third paragraph on page 14.

 Description of exterior and interior features.
 Editor's Note: Apparently written for a Cobblestone Tour pamphlet and not used.
 Irrelevant text edited from original document.
 Date unknown.
 Text references Carl F. Schmidt drawing of Entrance Door which can be accessed below in the list of publication references.